MicrosoftDocs/mixed-reality/mrtk-unity/features/profiles/profiles.md

 <img src="../images/profiles/input_profile.png" width="650px" alt="Input profile" style="display:block;">
 <sup>Profile Inspector</sup>

+## XR SDK

+Currently, there are two profiles provided for XR SDK, `DefaultXRSDKConfigurationProfile` and `DefaultHoloLens2XRSDKConfigurationProfile`.
+As a result, not all samples scenes are fully supported due to scene- and scenario-specific configurations.
+Any samples that use `DefaultMixedRealityToolkitConfigurationProfile` and `DefaultHoloLens2ConfigurationProfile` _can_ be swapped over to their corresponding XR SDK profiles.
+If you're using OpenXR with XR SDK, use the `DefaultOpenXRConfigurationProfile` instead.

+Additional work is being undertaken to ease configuration and support all sample scenes, allowing for both legacy XR and XR SDK to be configured side-by-side.
+See issue [#9419](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9419) for tracking.

+See [Configuring MRTK for the XR SDK pipeline](../../configuration/getting-started-with-mrtk-and-xrsdk.md#configuring-mrtk-for-the-xr-sdk-pipeline) for more information on converting profiles between legacy XR and XR SDK.

 ## Default profile

 The MRTK provides a set of default profiles which cover most platforms and scenarios that the MRTK supports.
 For example, when you select the `DefaultMixedRealityToolkitConfigurationProfile` (Assets/MRTK/SDK/Profiles) you will be able to try out scenarios on VR (OpenVR, WMR) and HoloLens (1 and 2).